mandysingh150/web-dev-sem-8/README.md

-To install all the dependencies, run the command 'npm install' with no arguments.
+To install all the dependencies, run the below command with no arguments.

+    npm install

-This command will install all the dependencies for you, from the package.json file.
+This command will install all the dependencies for you, from the `package.json` file.